Soonad/docs.formality-lang.org/docs/source/language/Box-System.md

 ### Make a manual copy.

-For words in particular, there is a native `cpy` operation that copies it as many times as desired:
+For `Word`s in particular, there is a native `cpy` operation that copies it as many times as desired:

 ```javascript
 square : {x : Word} -> Word